matheusfelipeog/beautiful-docs/README.md

 * [Mailjet API guides](http://dev.mailjet.com/) - Great documentation with generated code samples using Slate from Tripit
 * [Atlassian GIT Tutorials](https://www.atlassian.com/git/) - Documentation and tutorials on Git.
 I like their layout.
 It is simple and foucssed on explaining the concepts with good diagrams, tutorials and glossary. (contributed by [@vaseehh](https://twitter.com/vaseehh))
 * [Digital Ocean API Docs](https://developers.digitalocean.com/documentation/v2/) - These docs are stellar.
 Examples are abundant and the organization makes each component of the API easy to reason about. (contributed by [@jasonaibrahim](https://github.com/jasonaibrahim))
+* [Barricade Docs](https://barricadeio.github.io/docs/) - An open-sourced docs website that emphasises nice typography and clear navigation.
+These docs were built as a [custom Hugo theme](https://github.com/flynnduism/docs) for the Barricade service. (contributed by [@flynnduism](https://twitter.com/flynnduism))

 ### Writing about Docs